sudoku120/sudoku120publisher/readme.txt

 Thanks to the reverse proxy, no requests are sent to external servers from the browser, and all connections are made locally.
 This ensures data protection-compliant usage without external data transfers.

 The reverse proxy can also be used for other purposes.
-However, no URLs are rewritten in the returned data.
-To allow the transmission of the user’s IP address, user agent, and referrer, cURL must be available on the server.
+However, no URLs are rewritten in the returned data, and no cookies are forwarded in both directions.
+The admin can create custom reverse proxies and configure whether the user IP, user agent, and/or referer should be forwarded.
 While it is not recommended to forward the IP address, some services require it.

 There are various configuration options available for the Sudoku.
 The user can choose between pre-designed layouts or custom styling.
 Additionally, outgoing links can be enhanced with extra security features and opened in a new tab or window.
 The surrounding div element of the Sudoku can be customized with CSS classes, IDs, or direct style definitions.